golang/proposal/design/13073-code-of-conduct.md

 * Be thoughtful in how you communicate.
 * Don’t be destructive or antagonistic.
 * If you encounter an issue, please mail conduct@golang.org.

+#### Acknowledgements

+Parts of this document were derived from the Code of Conduct documents of the Rust, Django, and FreeBSD projects.

 ---